quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 ## What we are going to do

-In this tutorial, we create a simple application.
+In the next 15 minutes, we will create a simple application.
-It will offer the usecase of greeting people with a simple `"Hello"` message.
+It should offer the trivial usecase of greeting the user with a simple `"Hello"` message.
-This usecase will be implemented as a plain Java class and then exported using the `QuantumMaid` framework.
+The usecase will be implemented as a plain Java class by the name `GreetingUseCase`.
-To demonstrate dependency injection, the usecase implementation will use a custom logger.
+In order to serve the `GreetingUseCase` via the HTTP protocol we will create a `WebService` class.
+Furthermore, we will demonstrate dependency injection and write an integration test.
+Finally, the application is packaged as an executable `.jar` file.

 ## Skipping the tutorial